BusKill/BusKill-Mac-GUI2/README.md

 run the following commands

-'''console

     python3 setup.py py2app

-'''

 This will then generate a dist/ and build/ folder

-    -> you now need to add the data files to the .app
+you now need to add the data files to the .app

-    '''console
     mkdir dist/BusKill\ -\ Mac.app/Contents/Resources/Triggers

     mkdir dist/BusKill\ -\ Mac.app/Contents/Resources/Resources

     mkdir dist/BusKill\ -\ Mac.app/Contents/Resources/Config

     mkdir dist/BusKill\ -\ Mac.app/Contents/Resources/Logging

     cp -r Resources/ dist/BusKill\ -\ Mac.app/Contents/Resources/Resources/

     cp -r Triggers/ dist/BusKill\ -\ Mac.app/Contents/Resources/Triggers/
-    '''

-    -> you will now have a fully working .app package
+you will now have a fully working .app package

-    _**please note**_
+**please note**
 once you have generated the .app (or have downloaded from developer) you can navigate to

-    BusKill\ -\ Mac.app/Contents/Resources
+    cd BusKill\ -\ Mac.app/Contents/Resources

 all the source code remains here in **plain text** code here can be changed still. this is not a binary. it is a package

 # Known Issues